chkp-rolandop/devsecops-training-shiftleft/README.md

 - run iac-assessment scan on demo-app/terraform-template folder with AWS CIS foundations terraform ruleset

     Note:  Figure out the commands to run locally before adding them to shiftleft.yml

+### Check your work agains the shiftleft.yml included in this repo.